-- 2 cups sweetened flaked coconut, toasted (see note)
+- 1 cup (61g) sweetened flaked coconut, toasted

 For the Frosting

-- Preheat oven to 350 degrees.
-Line a cupcake pan with liners (24 cupcakes).
+- Preheat oven to 350°F. Line cupcake pans with liners.

-- Stir together 2 cups coconut and sweetened condensed milk in a medium bowl.
+- Stir together 1 cup coconut and sweetened condensed milk in a medium bowl.
 Set aside.

-- Mix cake mix, coconut milk, oil and eggs with a hand mixer on low for 30 seconds, then on medium for 2 minutes.
+- Mix cake mix, coconut milk, oil, extract, and eggs with a hand mixer on low for 30 seconds, then on medium for 2 minutes.
 Divide batter evenly in the cupcake pans (about 3/4 full).
-Scoop 1 tablespoon of the coconut mixture onto the top of each cupcake.
+Scoop 1-2 teaspoons of the coconut mixture onto the top of each cupcake.

 - Bake 15-18 minutes until the cupcake springs back when touched.
 Cool completely before frosting.

 - To make the frosting, beat butter with a mixer until smooth.
 Slowly beat in powdered sugar and mix until crumbly.
-Add coconut extract and 2 tablespoons milk and mix until smooth.
-If needed, add another tablespoon of milk to reach desired consistency.
-(I used 3 tablespoons).
+Add coconut extract and 3 tablespoons milk and mix until smooth.
+If needed, add more tablespoons of milk to reach desired consistency.